What is Payroll and how are Payroll Calculations done?

 2. To ease and streamline the processes, the pay periods should ideally correspond to the financial year.
 In the Indian payroll context financial years span 01 Apr to 31st March of the following year.
 Your pay periods should map to this as well.

 3. There should be a gap of 3 – 5 days between the end of the pay period and the payout date.
 This reduces pressure on the payroll processing department.
-So if you want to pay salary on the 1st of each month, the corresponding pay period should end on the 25th of the prior month.
+So if you want to pay a salary on the 1st of each month, the corresponding pay period should end on the 25th of the prior month.

 Salary structure